-In the N management approach proposed here, growers establish a preseason N fertilization plan (rate and in-season distribution), based upon predicted yields and N contributions from water and other sources.
-May tissue sampling and early-season yield estimation are then used to optimize the annual N fertilization plan by adjusting the May-through-July and/or fruit maturity/postharvest fertilization rates accordingly.
-In years of lower-than-expected yield with adequate May tissue N analysis, a reduction in mid-season N fertilization is suggested, while higher-than-expected yields might require an increase in N applications.
+In the N management approach proposed here, growers establish a preseason N fertilization plan (rate and inseason distribution), based upon predicted yields and N contributions from water and other sources.
+April tissue sampling and early-season yield estimation are then used to optimize the annual N fertilization plan by adjusting the May-through-July and/or fruit maturity/postharvest fertilization rates accordingly.
+In years of lower-than-expected yield with adequate April tissue N analysis, a reduction in mid-season N fertilization is suggested, while higher-than-expected yields might require an increase in N applications.
 The goal of this approach is to ensure N fertilization rates are more closely matched to individual orchard productivity in the current year.
-On average an orchard removes approximately 28 (lbs) of N, 3 (lbs) of P and 24 (lbs) of K in the harvested fruit producing 1000 (lbs) of CPC yield in the field (Fig. 1).